 Removing any debris brought into your home by flood water

 Alternative accommodation if your home is uninhabitable

 Replacing or fixing your belongings, including furniture

 If you are unsure whether your home is at risk from flooding you can check by using a flood risk map.

 Different government agencies are responsible for issuing flood maps depending on where you live:

 England and Wales: The Environment Agency maintains a detailed flood risk map.

 Scotland: The Scottish Environment Protection Agency (SEPA) publishes a selection of flood maps.

-Northern Ireland: The Department of the Environment (DOE) maintains a strategic flood map.
+Northern Ireland: The Department for Infrastructure maintains a strategic flood map.